-SPECIFIC TARGET ORGAN TOXICITY (Repeated or Prolonged Exposure): This product is classified as GHS Category 2 - May cause damage to cardiovascular system, blood, spleen, digestive system, and stomach through prolonged or repeated exposure via oral route.
+SPECIFIC TARGET ORGAN TOXICITY (Repeated or Prolonged Exposure): Category 2 - May cause damage to cardiovascular system, blood, spleen, digestive system, and stomach through prolonged or repeated exposure via oral route.

 INHALATION HAZARD: Inhalation is not likely from vapors due to low vapor pressure; however, if mists are inhaled may cause respiratory tract irritation.
 Its action in the respiratory tract is due to its strong oxidizing capability.
 Symptoms of pulmonary congestion and edema may develop after a latency period of several hours following severe acute exposure to mists.